 Spending time reading the Bible, even just a bit at the start of my day helps keep me focused as the day unfolds.
 I am a big fan of the You Version app and it is often the very first thing I see each morning.
 Even spending time in prayer and worship as I go throughout the more mindless bits of the daily routine is a help.
 A pastor of mine once showed us how little time it takes to quiet ones heart and pray– mere minutes really, and something that can truly be done anywhere, my sweetest days are those in which I have stolen moments throughout to focus on Jesus.

 As for practical tips on managing home and work, I talk about some of those on my blog.

 What is the best advice you have ever received?

-Does Elizabeth’s story strike a powerful or familiar chord?
-If so, please let her know.
+Does Monica’s story strike a powerful or familiar cord?
+If so, please let her know!